Tatzelwurm: The anecdotes

 A four-legged, cat-faced "mountain dragon" was described by one Andreas Roduner as something he encountered in 1660 on Mt.
 Wangersberg in Sarganserland (Landvogtei of Sargans), and when it reared up on its hind legs it became tall as a man, with boar-like bristles running down its back (pictured right).

-It was a creature like a four-legged lizard with a crest on its head, to give a later naturalist's description, was allegedly seen by Johannes Bueler of Sennwald Parish.
+A creature like a four-legged lizard with a crest on its head, to give a later naturalist's description, was allegedly seen by Johannes Bueler of Sennwald Parish.
 A dragon with an enormous head and two forelimbs, was claimed to have been encountered by 70-year-old Johannes Egerter of Lienz on Mt.
 Kamor; when it exhaled its breath, the man said, he was overcome with headache and dizziness.

 Later analysis and reception

 The naturalist Karl Wilhelm von Dalla Torre writing on the "history of dragons of the Alps" in 1887 explained that these creatures could all be identified as species of lizards or snakes (seemingly ignoring the cat-headed features).
 Dalla Torre considered these giant creatures of the past to have died out by his time, alongside the folk belief associated with them, but that the popular notion of the Tatzelwurm in his day lingered on as a "phantom" of those past legendary creatures.

 In contrast, Josef von Doblhoff-Dier|Josef Freiherr von Doblhoff counted these early dragons among his "Tatzelwurm of old and now", the title of his 1896 paper.
 Although Wagner in the 17th century reported each Swiss monster sighted as a dragon, Studer in the early 19th century stated that the Alpine Swiss locals were generally unfamiliar with the names Drache or Lindwurm and knew only of Stollenwurm.

-Scheuchzer was frequently ridiculed for his credulity in the dragons, evident in the tone of his work, but one scholar has discovered that in an earlier piece of writing, he had actually expressed skepticism in the material.
-The scholar comments that Newtonian scholars like him in this era had to maintain a posture of open-mindedness.
+Scheuchzer has been frequently ridiculed for his credulity in the dragons, evident in the tone of his work.
+The historian Peter H. Hansen notes however that, in an earlier piece of writing, Scheuchzer expressed skepticism in the material and comments that Newtonian scholars like him in this era had to maintain a posture of open-mindedness regarding nature, and that the modern distinction between "natural" and "supernatural" phenomena cannot strictly be imposed on the developing naturalism of the 18th century.